All Saints' Day

-On Sunday November 1, we will be recognizing church members who have passed away, immediate family members of our church family who have passed away, along with children born into our church family in the past year.
-Please submit the information below before Oct.
-28 (be sure to upload your loved one's photo) in order to be included in service on Sunday, November 1st.
+On Sunday October 31, we will be recognizing church members who have passed away, immediate family members of our church family who have passed away, along with children born into our church family in the past year.

 Precious in the sight of the Lord is the death of his saints.